Friday, May 20, 2011

 ENJOY!!

-Please click on the link to see Obama Foot Bath Nagasaki on a map:
+Please click on the link to see Obama Foot Bath on the map below:

 Please click on the photos below to enlarge: